-During the year ended December 31, 2023, the liquidation receivables of Global Corporation have been received in cash of \$353, with a profit of \$720, which has been reclassified from other equity to retained earnings.
+During the year ended December 31, 2023, the liquidation receivables of Global Corporation had been receiveded cash \$353, profit \$720, which had been reclassified from other equity interest to retained earnings.

-For market risk information, please refer to note 6(w).
+For market risk information, please refer to note 6(v).